kvutien/Tutorial-truffle-react-hooks/README.md

 ## Purpose of the demo

 The Truffle Box React illustrates a large part of the  Truffle+React development lifecycle.
+Its purpose is to familiarize the reader with the dApp development cycle, using Truffle.
 * Truffle is used to deploy a local test blockchain, to compile and deploy smart contracts on this blockchain and to run automated tests.
 * React is used to support JavaScript frontend development, with compile and execution for immediate visual feedback.

 The setup process described below go through 3 stages.
-The first 2 are described here mainly for the sake of completude but can usually be skipped if already done in anothe context.
+The first 2 are described here mainly for the sake of completude but can usually be skipped if already done in another context.
 1. **general purpose setup**: this can be skipped if the reader already installed it for other needs;
 2. **development setup**: this setup is specific to blockchain+React development, and may also exist already;
 3. **specific setup and run**: this part is specific to the demo.